StyXman/ayrton/README.md

 it's clumsy, mainly due to two reasons: parsing lines into commands and their arguments, and the methods for preventing overzealous word splitting, which leads to several pitfalls, some of them listed [here](http://mywiki.wooledge.org/BashPitfalls));
 and poor data manipulation syntax.
+It also lacks of good remote execution support.
 Most scripts start small, but once they reach a certain size/complexity, either they become monsters (resembling a Frankenstein built using a Kafkian method) or they are rewritten in Perl (which makes them a different kind of monster, closer to the Thing in «The Thing»).